satellite-image-deep-learning/techniques/README.md

 * [UNet-Satellite-Image-Segmentation](https://github.com/YudeWang/UNet-Satellite-Image-Segmentation) -> A Tensorflow implentation of light UNet semantic segmentation framework
 * [Remote-sensing-image-semantic-segmentation](https://github.com/TachibanaYoshino/Remote-sensing-image-semantic-segmentation) -> The project uses Unet-based improved networks to study Remote sensing image semantic segmentation, which is based on keras
 * [DeepGlobe Land Cover Classification Challenge solution](https://github.com/GeneralLi95/deepglobe_land_cover_classification_with_deeplabv3plus)
+* [solar-panel-locator](https://github.com/TorrBorr/solar-panel-locator) -> the number of solar panel pixels was only ~0.2% of the total pixels in the dataset, so solar panel data was upsampled to account for the class imbalance
+* [projects-solar-panel-detection](https://github.com/top-on/projects-solar-panel-detection) -> List of project to detect solar panels from aerial/satellite images

 ### Semantic segmentation - buildings, rooftops & solar panels
 * [Semantic Segmentation on Aerial Images using fastai](https://medium.com/swlh/semantic-segmentation-on-aerial-images-using-fastai-a2696e4db127) uses U-Net on the Inria Aerial Image Labeling Dataset of urban settlements in Europe and the United States, and is labelled as a building and not building classes (no repo)